-You are invited to attend the 2011 annual meeting of stockholders of SL Green Realty Corp., a Maryland corporation, which will be held on Wednesday, June 15, 2011, at 11:00 a.m., local time, at The Grand Hyatt New York, 109 East 42nd Street at Grand Central Terminal, New York, New York.
+You are invited to attend the 2012 annual meeting of stockholders of SL Green Realty Corp., a Maryland corporation, which will be held on Tuesday, June 19, 2012, at 11:30 a.m., local time, at The Grand Hyatt New York, 109 East 42nd Street at Grand Central Terminal, New York, New York.
 At the annual meeting, stockholders will be asked to consider and vote upon the following proposals:

-- 1. To elect two Class II directors to serve on our Board of Directors for a three-year term and until their successors are duly elected and qualify; - 2.
-To hold an advisory vote on executive compensation as disclosed in these materials; - 3.
-To hold an advisory vote on whether an advisory vote on executive compensation should be held every one, two or three years; and - 4.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011.
+- 1. To elect two Class III directors to serve on our Board of Directors for a three-year term and until their successors are duly elected and qualify; - 2.
+To hold an advisory vote on executive compensation as disclosed in these materials; and - 3.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012.